jsf80238/data_science/README.md

 - Download your data.
 - `data_science/python analyze-quality.py ~/Downloads/restaurant-and-market-health-inspections.csv`
-- The results will be an `analysis.xlsx` file in your current directory.
+- View the results from `analysis.xlsx` in your current directory, or the `--target-dir` directory if provided.

 ### Results
 The program generates a XLSX file containing multiple sheets: